havenfricke/Svelte-Django-FullStack-Application-Starter/server/README.md

 SOURCE CONTENT: https://www.digitalocean.com/community/tutorials/build-a-to-do-application-using-django-and-react

-Step 1 — Setting Up the Backend
+# Setting Up the Backend

 In this section, you will create a new project directory and install Django.